Aqueous foams in microgravity, measuring bubble sizes: Relation between bulk and surface bubble size distributions

-We did these experiments for three different liquid fractions: 15\%, 30\%, 50\%.
+We did these experiments for \Nicolo{two} liquid fractions: 15\% \Nicolo{and} 30\%.
 For each fraction, we measured the bubble radius distributions at the surface of the foam cell and for the bubble monolayer.
-We deduced the mean radius at the surface of the foam $\overline{R}$, the mean radius of the bubbles in the monolayer $\overline{R_m}$ which gives the ``real" mean radius of the bubbles that constitute the foam, and the polydispersity index $p$ evaluated either at the surface of the foam of for the monolayer.
+We deduced the mean radius at the surface of the foam $\overline{R}$, the mean radius of the bubbles in the monolayer $\overline{R_m}$ which gives the ``real" mean radius of the bubbles that constitute the foam. \Sylvie{The mean radii $\overline{R}$ and $\overline{R_m}$ correspond to the first moment of the radius distribution.} In addition, the polydispersity index $p$ is evaluated either at the surface of the foam or for the monolayer.
 It is defined as $p =(\left<R^3\right>^{2/3} /\left<R^2\right>)-1$ \cite{Kraynik2004}.
-As reported in Table~\ref{tab:parameters}, we observe that, for 15\%, 30\% liquid fractions, the mean radius measured at the foam surface $\overline{R}$ is smaller than that of the monolayer $\overline{R_m}$.
+As reported in Table~\ref{tab:parameters}, we observe that the mean radius measured at the foam surface $\overline{R}$ is smaller than that of the monolayer $\overline{R_m}$.
 This means that such measurements at the surface underestimate the real bubble sizes.
 This is consistent with the fact that the dark contour that outlines the bubbles must be smaller than the actual bubble circumference.
 Indeed, due to a light refraction effect, the contact between two touching bubbles, as in the case for 15\% and 30\% liquid fractions, is not visible.
-Based on a geometrical optics argument, the relationship between the contour radius $R$ and the real radius $R_m$ of an individual spherical bubble illuminated under diffuse transmitted conditions has been predicted to be~\cite{vanderNet2007}: $R = R_m \cos ( \theta_c /2)$ where $\theta_c$ is the critical angle for total reflection between gas and liquid phases.
+Based on a geometrical optics argument, the relationship between the contour radius $R$ and the real radius $R_m$ of an individual spherical bubble \Sylvie{in a monodisperse ordered close compact packing} illuminated under diffuse transmitted conditions has been predicted to be~\cite{vanderNet2007}: $R = R_m \cos ( \theta_c /2)$ where $\theta_c$ is the critical angle for total reflection between gas and liquid phases.
 For air-water interface with $\theta_c = 48.8^{\circ}$, this yields: $R \approx 0.91 R_m $.

-For our sample with 50\% liquid fraction, \textit{i.e.} well above the jamming transition of our disordered samples, the bubbles are spherical.
-Thus we would expect: $\overline{R} \approx 0.91 \overline{R_m} $, which is compatible with our findings reported in table \ref{tab:parameters}, taking into account the measurement uncertainty.
-Understanding the origin of the proportionality factor between the average radii $\overline{R}$ and $\overline{R_m}$ as a function of the liquid fraction will be devoted to future ray-tracing studies.
+\Sylvie{The observed ratio $\overline{R} / \overline{R_m} $ is smaller than this value.
+The difference may be due to the effects of polydispersity, disorder and liquid fraction that prevent from making a direct comparison. } Understanding the origin of the proportionality factor between the average radii $\overline{R}$ and $\overline{R_m}$ as a function of the liquid fraction will be devoted to future experimental or ray-tracing numerical studies.